microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 4. Click on the name of your application.
 5. On the left menu select "Users and groups".
 6. Click on "Add user/group"
-7. Under "Users and groups", click on "None selected" and search for group created in the previous step and select it.
+7. Under "Users and groups", click on "None selected" and search for the group created in the previous step and select it.
-8. Under "Select a role" click on "None selected", from the roles list select "Admin"
+8. Under "Select a role" click on "None selected", from the roles list select the appropriate role for this group (or individual user).
 9. Click "Assign"

 Note: Individual users can be added and granted the proper permission, if you decide not to use a group.